-The Registrar's Office offers both past and present students a variety of services.
+The Registration Services Office offers both past and present students a variety of services.
 These services are designed to assist students as they progress toward their degree or as they pursue their career.
-The Registrar's Office should be contacted regarding questions in the following areas:
+The Registration Services Office should be contacted regarding questions in the following areas:

-Registration Class Schedules

-Change in Major/Advisor Change of Address

-Adding/Dropping Classes Evaluation of Transfer Credits

-Graduation Repeat Courses
+Registration Change in Major/Advisor Adding/Dropping Classes Evaluation of Transfer Credits Veteran's Benefits Withdrawals Grades Class Schedules Change of Address Graduation Repeat Courses Transcript Requests Sports Eligibility Enrollment Verification

-Veteran's Benefits Transcript Requests

-Withdrawals Sports Eligibility

-Grades Enrollment Verification

-The Registrar's Office maintains student records under the provision of the Family Educational Rights and Privacy act of 1974 (FERPA).
+The Registration Services Office maintains student records under the provision of the Family Educational Rights and Privacy act of 1974 (FERPA).
 The act seeks to protect the student's rights by restricting access to the student's records to persons authorized by the FERPA regulations.